clojurewerkz/meltdown/README.md

 ### Routing Strategies

-Whenever you have more than a single handler attached for selector, you can define a routing strategy:
+Whenever you have more than a single handler registered for a selector, you can define a routing strategy:

  * `:first` routing strategy will take a first handler for which